Disney Dinners: Beauty and the Beast

-A Beauty and the Beast party with a French menu inspired by the iconic song Be Our Guest
+A Beauty and the Beast dinner party featuring a French menu inspired by the iconic song Be Our Guest

 “Ma chere Mademoiselle, it is with deepest pride